Scoldingatom205/AIS-Datathon---Steam-Games/README.md

 My team approach was to become a hypothetical analytics and consulting firm, BARS, and offer solutions to a struggling game development company who is seeking to reverse a trend of underperforming titles.
 More specifically the founder of the company is a passionate gamer and is tasking us with using extensive data to identify their next successful game project according to financial success but more important, a well loved game by the gaming community.

 ## Dataset Structure
+Each row in the data set was a one of the 85k titles.

+### Preprocessing
+- Removed 14 unnecessary columns (urls, images, age, median, etc.) that would be useless for industry analysis
+- Excluded zero positive & negative reviewed games - games without any reviews does not contribute to our analysis
+- Filtered out 10k+ games with estimated ownership ranging from 0 - If games had no owners then game was an utter failure which is not very useful to analyze
+- Eliminated outliers with unusually high pricing (above $150) - A hundreth of a percent had games priced that high so it was unecessary to include them
+- Removed anomaly of a title with future release date - A future release dated game has no metric to go off of
+- Delimited estimated owners on the ‘-’ to have min and max owners - This was crucial in calculating revenue since estimated owners has a range (EX: 0 - 20000)
+- Flattened and counted every occasion for genre, language, and category - The most important transformation since genre, lanugage, and category were long lists of strings in string form so I made converted them into true lists, flattened into a single column, and counted every occasion.
+It was instrumental to our analysis.
 ## Insights Summary
 BARS will showcase a Tableau dashboard that leverages KPIs:
 - **Revenues**